crashoverride777/swifty-ads/README.md

 ```
 enter your real AdUnitIDs.

 - Step 3: When you submit your app on iTunes Connect do not forget to select YES for "Does your app use an advertising identifier", otherwise it will get rejected.
-If you only use iAds and no 3rd party ad provider make sure you select NO, otherwise your app will also get rejected.

 NOTE: - Dont forget to setup the "-D DEBUG" custom flag or the helper will not work correctly with adMob.